-- Growth hormone deficiency from hypopituitarism: other features of pituitary hormone deficiency, eg hypogonadism, and possible features of a pituitary tumour, eg papilloedema and visual field defections.
+- Consider growth hormone deficiency from hypopituitarism - look for other features of pituitary hormone deficiency (eg, hypogonadism) and possible features of a pituitary tumour (eg, papilloedema and visual field defects).

-- Skeletal causes, eg rickets (craniotabes, bulbous wrists and bowing of the extremities), achondroplasia.
+- Look for features of skeletal causes, -eg, rickets (craniotabes, bulbous wrists and bowing of the extremities), achondroplasia.

 Calculate expected final height